sara-mohamd/Intoduction-Machine_Leanring/Lec1/README.md

 - What is head()?<br>
 - What is describe and info methods?<br>
 - How to get min, max and mean value?<br>
-- Different Grapghs and Diagrams analysis data
+- Different Grapghs and Diagrams analysis data?